GregCM/whrwthal/README.md

 Name the file ``whrwthal.desktop`` and populate it accordingly.
 An icon will now appear in your applications menu to easily access **whrwhtal**!

 You can change the default settings stored during your first setup at any time through the Options menu; this includes Language, Colors, Directories, and more.
-Alternatively, directly alter "config.ini".
+Alternatively, directly alter ``config.ini``.

 ## Resources ##